 The schedule of fees contained on the Bursar’s Office website is expected to prevail during any given academic year, but the Board of Trustees and the Board of Governors for Higher Education reserve the right, at any time, to authorize changes in fees and to establish new fees applicable to all currently enrolled students.

-Fee bills, covering the semester’s charges, are computed by and are payable to the Bursar’s Office no later than the first (1st) day of the semester (See “The Graduate School’s Academic Calendar.”).
+Fee bills, covering the semester’s charges, are computed by and are payable to the Bursar’s Office no later than the Friday before the start of the semester.

-Graduate students are permitted to register, to modify their course registrations without penalty, and to pay their fee bills or obtain deferments through the first (1st) day of the semester.
-Graduate students become liable for payment of tuition and other required course-related fees beginning with the first (1st) day of classes of the semester or session whether or not they have attended any classes or have paid their fee bills as of that date.
+Graduate students are permitted to register, to modify their course registrations without penalty, or obtain deferments through the first (1st) day of the semester.
+Graduate students become liable for payment of tuition and other required course-related fees beginning with the Friday before the semester starts whether or not they have attended any classes or have paid their fee bills as of that date.

 Failure to receive a bill does not relieve a student of responsibility for payment of fees by the specified due date.
 A student who fails to make timely payment of an outstanding balance may be barred from all privileges normally accorded to a student in good standing.
 Additionally, any pending University employment authorization may not receive approval or may be subject to cancellation.
 If there is a question concerning a bill, it is the student’s responsibility to contact the Bursar’s Office directly at: http://bursar.uconn.edu/ for clarification and resolution.

-If a graduate student does not meet her/his financial obligations to the University by the first (1st) day of a given semester or by the expiration date of an approved deferment, an enrollment and service restricting hold is placed on the student’s record.
+If a graduate student does not meet her/his financial obligations to the University by the Friday before the semester starts or by the expiration date of an approved deferment, an enrollment and service restricting hold is placed on the student’s record.

 Application Processing Fee